 It’s also possible to set up an open-source VPN connection on some devices via the Internet; however, we will only discuss solutions available on dedicated devices here.

 Set up a VPN service on your home router (or another dedicated device)

 The first thing you need to do is set up a VPN connection on your home router (or another dedicated device).
 This can be done in one of two ways: – Set up a VPN server on your router: If you have a router that you control the settings of, you can set the router up to act as a VPN server. – Use an external VPN device: If you don’t have a router that you can change the settings on, you can instead set up a VPN server on an external VPN device.

 This can be anything from a dedicated machine that runs a VPN app to a cloud-based solution such as Amazon’s AWS VPN service.

 Connect to the VPN service on your home router or dedicated device

 Next, you need to connect to the VPN on your home router or dedicated device.
 You can do this either via the device’s web interface or apps such as the OpenVPN GUI for mac and Linux operating systems.
 You do this by opening the VPN server settings and specifying the public IP address of your home server.

 Once you have the settings correct, you need to enable the VPN connection on your home router or dedicated device.
 You will know this once you can see the public IP address of your home server as an available option in your VPN server settings.

-Public IP addresses can be useful for accessing certain online services, but it can also be dangerous if you don’t take the proper precautions.
+Public IP addresses can be useful for accessing certain online services, but they can also be dangerous if you don’t take the proper precautions.
 Having a public IP address can be dangerous because hackers can use this address to send you malicious traffic from unexpected locations.
-Luckily, there are ways to have public ip redirect to home server without having to use a VPN service.
+Luckily, there are ways to have public IP redirect to the home server without having to use a VPN service.

 Read also: Jhhdhasdsfg.host: The Best Hosting Service